Constructive Dismissals: Changes in Canadaachkarlaw-admin

-The recent decision of Morningstar v Hospitality Fallsview Holdings Inc (“Morningstar”) fundamentally limits the damages workers and employees can receive for workplace harassment and bullying.
+The recent decision of Morningstar versus Hospitality Fallsview Holdings Inc (“Morningstar”) fundamentally limits the damages workers and employees can receive for workplace harassment and bullying.

-Previously, when workplace harassment caused a poisoned workplace environment and mental distress such that an employee could not return to work, the affected employee was able to bring a claim in civil court for constructive dismissal.
+Previously, when workplace harassment caused a poisoned workplace environment and mental distress such that an employee could not return to work, affected employees were able to bring a claim in civil court.
 With such a claim, employees were able to ask for damages such as compensation based on common law reasonable notice, intentional infliction of mental distress damages, aggravated damages, and punitive damages.

-In Morningstar, the Ontario Workplace Safety and Insurance Appeals Tribunal (“WSIAT”) decided in favour of the employer and held that in cases where an employee is claiming constructive dismissal due to workplace harassment, the employee has no right to sue.
-Instead, if such employees want damages, they must file an application under the Workplace Safety and Insurance Act (“WSIA”).
+In Morningstar, the Ontario Workplace Safety and Insurance Appeals Tribunal (“WSIAT”) decided in favour of the employer and held that in cases where employees are claiming constructive dismissals due to workplace harassment, the employee has no right to sue.
+Instead, if such employees want to seek damages, they must file an application under the Workplace Safety and Insurance Act (“WSIA”).

 The WSIAT had determined that underlying Ms. Morningstar’s constructive dismissal was mental stress caused by workplace harassment—the related benefits which are now covered by the WSIB.
 While wrongful dismissal claims can still be brought before a court, a workplace injury-related constructive dismissal—which falls under the WSIAT’s jurisdiction—is only for the WSIAT to hear.